New Albany High School

 College Testing Information

-The PSAT will be given to all sophomores at the High School on Wednesday, October 24, 2018.
+The PSAT will be given to all sophomores and juniors at the High School in mid-October 2022.
 The PSAT is a preliminary test for the SAT and is something each college bound junior should take.
 It is the test which can qualify a student for the National Merit Scholarship Competition as a junior.

 The SAT college entrance exam consists of two sections: Evidence Based Reading and Math.
 The essay secton is optional.
 A perfect score for each is an 800.
 When we hear people talk of their SAT scores, they combine these for the score.
 A 500 Verbal and a 500 Math, would give you an 1000 SAT score.
 Winter or early spring is the ideal time to take your first SAT in your Junior year.
 You must register online at www.collegeboard.org.
 Be sure you follow deadlines!
-Cost: $60.00 (includes Writing) $46.00 without Writing.
+Cost: $55.00.

 SAT Subject Tests